Astronomy: Astrobiology

-Interdisciplinary studies
+Other

-Astronomy and astrophysics have developed significant interdisciplinary links with other major scientific fields.
-Archaeoastronomy is the study of ancient or traditional astronomies in their cultural context, utilizing archaeological and anthropological evidence.
-Astrobiology is the study of the advent and evolution of biological systems in the Universe, with particular emphasis on the possibility of non-terrestrial life.
-Astrostatistics is the application of statistics to astrophysics to the analysis of a vast amount of observational astrophysical data.
+Astronomy and astrophysics have developed interdisciplinary links with other major scientific fields.
+Archaeoastronomy is the study of ancient or traditional astronomies in their cultural context, using archaeological and anthropological evidence.

-The study of chemicals found in space, including their formation, interaction and destruction, is called astrochemistry.
-These substances are usually found in molecular clouds, although they may also appear in low-temperature stars, brown dwarfs and planets.
-Cosmochemistry is the study of the chemicals found within the Solar System, including the origins of the elements and variations in the isotope ratios.
-Both of these fields represent an overlap of the disciplines of astronomy and chemistry.
-As "forensic astronomy", finally, methods from astronomy have been used to solve problems of law and history.
+Astrostatistics is the application of statistics to the analysis of large quantities of observational astrophysical data.

+As "forensic astronomy", finally, methods from astronomy have been used to solve problems of art history and occasionally of law.

-Amateur astronomy
+Amateur

 Astronomy is one of the sciences to which amateurs can contribute the most.

-Collectively, amateur astronomers observe a variety of celestial objects and phenomena sometimes with consumer-level equipment or equipment that they build themselves.
-Common targets of amateur astronomers include the Sun, the Moon, planets, stars, comets, meteor showers, and a variety of deep-sky objects such as star clusters, galaxies, and nebulae.
-Astronomy clubs are located throughout the world and many have programs to help their members set up and complete observational programs including those to observe all the objects in the Messier (110 objects) or Herschel 400 catalogues of points of interest in the night sky.
-One branch of amateur astronomy, astrophotography, involves the taking of photos of the night sky.
-Many amateurs like to specialize in the observation of particular objects, types of objects, or types of events that interest them.
+Collectively, amateur astronomers observe celestial objects and phenomena, sometimes with consumer-level equipment or equipment that they build themselves.
+Common targets include the Sun, the Moon, planets, stars, comets, meteor showers, and deep-sky objects such as star clusters, galaxies, and nebulae.
+Astronomy clubs throughout the world have programs to help their members set up and run observational programs such as to observe all the objects in the Messier (110 objects) or Herschel 400 catalogues.

-Most amateurs work at visible wavelengths, but many experiment with wavelengths outside the visible spectrum.
-This includes the use of infrared filters on conventional telescopes, and also the use of radio telescopes.
-The pioneer of amateur radio astronomy was Karl Jansky, who started observing the sky at radio wavelengths in the 1930s.
-A number of amateur astronomers use either homemade telescopes or use radio telescopes which were originally built for astronomy research but which are now available to amateurs (e.g. the One-Mile Telescope).
+Most amateurs work at visible wavelengths, but some have experimented with wavelengths outside the visible spectrum.
+The pioneer of amateur radio astronomy, Karl Jansky, discovered a radio source at the centre of the Milky Way.

+Some amateur astronomers use homemade telescopes or radio telescopes originally built for astronomy research (e.g. the One-Mile Telescope).

-Amateur astronomers continue to make scientific contributions to the field of astronomy and it is one of the few scientific disciplines where amateurs can still make significant contributions.
-Amateurs can make occultation measurements that are used to refine the orbits of minor planets.
-They can also discover comets, and perform regular observations of variable stars.
-Improvements in digital technology have allowed amateurs to make impressive advances in the field of astrophotography.
+Amateurs can make occultation measurements to refine the orbits of minor planets.
+They can discover comets, and perform regular observations of variable stars.
+Improvements in digital technology have allowed amateurs to make advances in astrophotography.